Web Analytics

 The other person replied, “It is the sword of the Israelite, Gideon.”

-Does being afraid mean that I don’t trust God?
+Does being afraid mean I don’t trust God?

 God made us with a natural fear that keeps us from doing dangerous things and taking unnecessary risks.
-If we were scared of nothing at all, we would walk across a road without looking, jump off buildings and tease crocodiles!
+If we were scared of nothing at all, we might walk across a road without looking, jump off buildings, or tease crocodiles!

 Fear is only good when it keeps us from doing daring things that could harm us.
-Fear is not good when it keeps us from enjoying life; when it keeps us from being the best we can be, and when it keeps us from doing what God has planned for us to do.
+Fear is not good when it stops us from enjoying life, from being the best we can be, or from doing what God has planned for us.

 The Lord called Gideon a brave man even though he was afraid (Judges 6:12).
-Being brave is when we trust God enough to step out in faith and obey Him, even when our fear tells us that the situation is not safe.
+Being brave means trusting God enough to step out in faith and obey Him, even when our fear tells us the situation is unsafe.

 Verse for today